 In order to be accepted to a dual degree, a student must earn a 3.2 cumulative GPA, obtain approval from the academic deans of the relevant schools, and meet any additional criteria set by the relevant schools.
 After the schools have approved a dual-degree program, full documentation of the program is forwarded to the Office of the Vice Provost for Undergraduate Studies, who monitors the administration of the program.
 Schools participating in dual-degree programs are expected to provide appropriate advising to students pursuing dual degrees and to confer with the other school as appropriate.
 Students are ordinarily accepted into a dual degree program during the spring semester of their sophomore year.

 XII.
 Comprehensive Examination

-In schools where a comprehensive examination is a requirement for graduation, a senior who fails to meet the requirements for graduation in the comprehensive examination may be granted the privilege of a re-examination during one of the subsequent annual periods assigned for senior comprehensives, but may not graduate until the comprehensive examination has been passed.
+In schools where a comprehensive assessment is a requirement for graduation, a senior who fails to meet the requirements for graduation in the assessment may be granted the privilege of undergoing another assessment, but may not graduate until the assessment has been passed.
 At least 40 calendar days must elapse after a previous attempt before a student may undergo another comprehensive assessment.
 Exceptions to this timeline are left to the discretion of each school’s deans.

 XIII.
 General Degree Requirements